Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-01-19-Heap_Basics_2nd_Edition.md

 ## Demo

 We solved *gradebook* from the [K3RN3L CTF 2021](https://ctf.k3rn3l4rmy.com/Challenges) via a Tcache Poison attack (unintended solution).
-This solution walks through obtaining libc leaks and how to forge heap layouts favorable for using the Tcache Poison technique and obtain code execution.
+This solution walks through obtaining libc leaks and how to forge heap layouts favorable for using the Tcache Poison technique to obtain code execution.

 Download the binary and libc here: [gradebook](https://ctf.k3rn3l4rmy.com/kernelctf-distribution-challs/gradebook/gradebook), [libc.so.6](https://ctf.k3rn3l4rmy.com/kernelctf-distribution-challs/gradebook/libc.so.6)